 This is why this course is based on the premise that the best way to create long term investment profits is in equities and the best way to invest in equities is to get good value in the shares you buy.

 One portion of this filter is to keep track of global market values so we follow the analysis of our friend, Michael Keppler.
 Michael continually researches international major stock markets and compares their value based on current book to price, cash flow to price, earnings to price, average dividend yield, return on equity and cash flow return.
 He compares each major stock market’s history.

 From this he develops his Good Value Major Stock Market Strategy.
 His analysis is rational, mathematical and does not worry about short term ups and downs.

 He, in my opinion, is one of the best market statisticians in the world.
 Numerous very large fund managers use his analysis to manage funds such as State Street Global Advisors.

-There was one change in our performance ratings last month: Austria was upgraded to “Neutral” from “Sell”.
-This upgrade does not have any influence on the composition of the Top Value Model Portfolio, which contains Belgium, France, Germany, Italy, the Netherlands, Spain and the Untied Kingdom at equal weights.
+There is no change in Keppler’s performance ratings this month.
+The Top Value Model Portfolio contains the seven national MSCI markets Belgium, France, Germany, Italy, the Netherlands, Spain and the United Kingdom at equal weights.

-Keppler’s SELL CANDIDATES (Low Value) are: Canada, Denmark, Hong Kong, Singapore, Switzerland , U.S.A.
+Keppler’s SELL CANDIDATES (Low Value) are: Austria , Canada, Denmark, Hong Kong, Singapore, Switzerland , U.S.A.

-Keppler’s NEUTRALLY RATED MARKETS are: Austria , Australia , Japan , Norway , Sweden .
+Keppler’s NEUTRALLY RATED MARKETS are: Australia , Japan , Norway , Sweden .